NPetersenDK/IsoToMKV/README.md

 3) A little bit of brain to understand the script

 # What this script does
 1) Checks for ISO-files in the $MakeMKVLocation parameter: No subdirectories are being checked.
-Making MKV look for Titles over 2500 seconds (40 minutes - can be changed in script)
+Making MKV look for Titles over the $MinLength parameter
 2) Converting them to MKV to the destination ($ExportLocation)
 3) Renaming title_t00 to the file name of the ISO.
+4) Will create sub folders for each MKV if the $CreateSubFolders is $true

 All actions are logged in a file named: IsoToMKV-timestamp.txt that are placed the same place as the script.

 ## How to use:
 Open the script and change these two variables: $MakeMKVLocation and $ExportLocation The $MakeMKVLocation is where your ISO's is right now.
 And they need to be in the root of that directory, they can't be in subdirectories.
 $ExportLocation is where you want the converted versions to be.
-I recommend two diffrent paths for example:
+I recommend two different paths for example:

 ```
 $MakeMKVLocation = "C:\Users\$env:username\Desktop\MyMovies"